Intel chip security flaw: Can your Mac be affected?

 macOS security update: What are Meltdown and Spectre

-The beginning of 2018 has had the technology world in frenzy.
-Two major processor vulnerabilities, namely Spectre and Meltdown have been discovered.
-Experts claim this current bug is unlike any security breach we’ve seen in the past because it affects hardware.
-This effectively means virtually every Intel processor is under a threat.
-The vulnerabilities may target all Mac computers as well as Windows PC’s and mobile devices — everything that carries an Intel processor inside.
+The beginning of 2018 had the technology world in a frenzy.
+Two major processor vulnerabilities, namely Spectre and Meltdown, were discovered.
+Experts claimed the bug was unlike any security breach we’d seen in the past because it affected hardware.
+The vulnerabilities targeted all Mac computers and Windows PCs, and mobile devices — everything that carried an Intel processor inside was under threat.

 Why is Intel processor vulnerability a problem?

 What made Meltdown and Spectre possible (and so much troubling) is the very architecture of any modern processor.
 The core of the processor stores the so-called kernel data, which regular apps and processes normally shouldn’t have access to.
 Or so everybody thought.
-It appears Meltdown and Spectre exploit a breach in a hardware security allowing a potential attacker app to break inside the "processor gate," read its memory, and even steal your passwords.
+It appeared Meltdown and Spectre exploited a breach in hardware security, allowing a potential attacker app to break inside the "processor gate," read its memory, and even steal your passwords.

 How Spectre and Meltdown are different?

-The Meltdown attack gives way for a malicious app to access the protected memory of OS itself and other applications.
+The Meltdown attack gives way for a malicious app to access the protected memory of the OS itself and other applications.
 While Spectre flaw, acting in a more shadowy way, can make any program reveal its inner data which is much trickier to patch.
-Brian Krzanich, Intel CEO promised to fix the Intel chip security flaw by the end of January 2018.
+As it appeared later, Intel Apple, Microsoft, and Linux software developers had known about the vulnerabilities and had been working on a fix when the issue was discovered in January 2018.

 What did Apple do about this?